gold-silver-copper/english/README.md

 ---

-## Benchmarks
-Performance benchmarks were run on my M2 Max Macbook.

-Writing benchmarks and tests for such a project is rather difficult and requires opinionated decisions.
-Many words may have alternative inflections, and the data in wiktionary is not perfect.
-Many words might be both countable and uncountable, the tagging of words may be inconsistent.
-This library includes a few uncountable words in its dataset, but not all.
-Uncountable words require special handling anyway.
-Take all benchmarks with a pound of salt, write your own tests for your own usecases.
-Any suggestions to improve the benchmarking are highly appreciated.

 ## 📦 Obtaining Wiktionary Data & Running the Extractor

 This project relies on raw data extracted from Wiktionary.
 Current version built with data from 8/17/2025.